Things To See & Do In The US Virgin Islands

-Indeed, it is still a place that folks love to sail, but you can also rent a car pretty easily and you’re in luck since the locals in the US Virgin Islands drive on the right-hand side of the road, unlike many English-style Caribbean island getaways.
+Indeed, it is still a place that folks love to sail, but you can also rent a car pretty easily.
+However, you may want to see which side of the road they drive on as it varies depending on the island.

-St. John is for nature lovers so think a tranquil and peaceful atmosphere and do plan to spend at least a day.
-The other two islands, they offer it all from adventure to beach time to fine dining.
-I began my trip in St. Thomas, which is where your point of entry from the US will most likely be too.
+St. John is for nature lovers.
+Imagine a tranquil and peaceful atmosphere and plan to spend at least a day unwinding.
+The other two islands, offer it all, from adventure to beach time to fine dining.
+I began my trip in St. Thomas, which is where your point of entry to the US Virgin Islands will be.
 I stayed at Secret Harbour Beach Resort and from there spent a few nights exploring and eating my way around the island.

 Secret Harbour had a beachfront on the eastern end of St Thomas meaning less noise and traffic and more chill time.
 There is a marine sanctuary to enjoy and lots of palm trees coupled with the Caribbean blue water that you can take advantage of snorkeling, scuba diving or just playing on one of the watersport rentals.